 Ever since I was a teenager, I’ve felt very strongly about hormonal contraception.
-My years of training and experience as a practitioner of natural medicine have only served to validate and reinforce these feelings, and in this article I hope to explain why.
+My years of training and experience as a practitioner of natural medicine have only served to validate and reinforce these feelings, and in this article I explain why.

 Just to clarify, I’m talking about the oral contraceptive pill as well as contraceptive implants and injections.
 I refer to these collectively as ‘the Pill’ or ‘birth control’.
 I’m NOT talking about the Mirena coil, which has its own pros and cons.

 To clarify even further, my professional advice to ALL women regardless of their individual circumstances is: do not take the Pill.
 Here’s why.

 1) Synthetic hormones are not real hormones, and women need real hormones.